 1. Kosmea Certified Organic Rosehip Oil

-This is the only CO2-extracted oil on this list and it also happens to use a blend of oils from the rosa canina fruit and seed.
+This is the first CO2-extracted oil on this list and it uses a blend of oils from the rosa canina fruit and seed.

-As a whole, wild grown plants are supposed to be richer in nutrients, which means they benefit us more when we use them.
+As a whole, wild grown plants are supposed to be richer in nutrients, leading to more goodness for your skin.

-So, if you want to treat yourself to a high quality, CO2 extracted rosehip oil, this is the oil I recommend.
+So, if you want to treat yourself to a high quality, CO2 extracted rosehip oil, this is the one to reach for.

 So, expect this oil to be richer in essential fatty acids (which are great for inflammatory skin conditions).